 Medicine.net has a helpful guide on some of the risks the surgery poses and outlines who is not an ideal candidate for dental implants.

 The Park Practice put together this article to help answer all your questions about dental implants.
-However, if you would like to find out more information on dental implants, please don’t hesitate to contact our Glasgow clinic.
+However, if you would like to find out more information on teeth implants, please don’t hesitate to contact our Glasgow clinic.

 We’d be more than happy to hear from you and advise you on the best course of action concerning your dental health.